zokugun/vscode-sync-settings/CONTRIBUTING.md

 ## I have a bug! / Something isn't working

 First, search the issue tracker and discussions for similar issues.<br />
-Tip: also search for [closed issues] and [closed discussions] — your issue might have already been fixed!
+Tip: also search for [closed issues] and [closed discussions]; your issue might have already been fixed!

 > [!NOTE]
 >